Language Varieties of Italy: Technology Challenges and Opportunities: The Default Machine-centric Approach

+Another assumption of the machine-centric NLP approach is that, if there is any text collection for a given language variety, it is homogeneous, representative of the community of speakers, and free of noise and boilerplate content, and therefore can be directly used for representing that language variety in language technology.
+However, unlike the case of standardized languages, most text collections for endangered languages naturally include content in multiple variants, freely written following no consistent or widely-established orthography (e.g., Lombard Wikipedia~\citep{miola-2017-parola}), or comprise a large amount of wrong language and non-linguistic materials~\citep{kreutzer-etal-2022-quality}.
+Nevertheless, those resources are typically taken monolithically regardless of their actual content.
+In this section, we take Wikipedia and multilingual web-crawled corpora as case studies of mainstream text collections which are used in current NLP regardless of their representativeness of language varieties and speech communities.

-Wikipedia is by far the most attractive resource in NLP when it comes to low-resource languages.
-It currently comprises content in 318 languages (as of 2022-07-31), of which 10 are endangered varieties of Italy.
-It additionally includes two more Wikipedias (i.e., \texttt{eml} and \texttt{roa-tar}), albeit they use deprecated or arbitrary language codes.
-Despite the role of Wikipedia on preserving knowledge even in lesser-used languages, the written content for most endangered varieties has to be taken carefully.
-For instance, the Lombard Wikipedia leaves users freedom with respect to orthography and local varieties (provided that they indicate these on the article page)~\citep{miola-2017-parola}, whereas the written content on the Piedmontese edition of Wikipedia does not match any variety actually spoken~\citep{miola-2013-sociolinguistic}.
-Similarly, inconsistencies in orthography and local variants can be observed on other Wikipedia editions for Italy's varieties, such as the Ligurian Wikipedia~\citep{lusito-maillard-2021-universal}.
-More broadly, the content of small Wikipedia editions typically comprise translations of pages from larger Wikipedias (e.g., English and Italian) rather than including original content tied to speakers' identity~\citep{gobbo-and-miola-2016-modificare}.
+Wikipedia is by far the most widely used resource in NLP when it comes to the so-called \emph{under-resourced} languages.
+It currently comprises content in 320 languages (as of 2023-09-10), of which 10 are endangered varieties of Italy.
+It additionally includes two more Wikipedias (i.e., \texttt{eml}, \texttt{roa-tar}) with deprecated or arbitrary language codes.
+Despite the role of Wikipedia on preserving knowledge even in lesser-used languages, the written content for most endangered varieties has to be taken carefully with regards to the varied guidelines among projects and the potential presence of fictitious and culturally-biased content.
+For instance, the Lombard Wikipedia leaves users freedom with respect to orthography and local variants (provided that they indicate these on the article page)~\citep{miola-2017-parola}, whereas the written content on the Piedmontese edition of Wikipedia does not match any variety actually spoken~\citep{miola-2013-sociolinguistic}.
+A varied use of orthography and local variants can be observed in other Wikipedia editions for Italy's varieties, such as the Ligurian Wikipedia~\citep{lusito-maillard-2021-universal}.
+More broadly, the content of small Wikipedias typically comprises translations of pages from larger editions (e.g., English) rather than including original content tied to speakers' identity~\citep{gobbo-and-miola-2016-modificare}.
 Besides objectivity, this has the effect to homogenize cultures and perspectives~\citep{callahan-and-herring-2011-cultural}.